Council Tax Reductions

 On the form you must give information about everyone who lives with you.
 You will also need to tell us about:

 - your income

 - the income of other people who live with you

 You will also need to provide proof of all these things.

 You can claim Housing Benefit or apply for Council Tax Reduction on the same form.
-Once you have filled in the form go to our contact us page to see where to send or hand it in.
+If you have not applied online contact us page to see where to send or hand your paper form in.

 Waiting to hear about your claim or application